Sarthak1911/JavaScript_Always/README.md

 for (let color of colors) console.log(color);
 ```

-As compared to For-In loop, in this For-Of loop we don't have to access array elements using index.
+As compared to For-In loop, in For-Of loop we don't have to access array elements using index.
 In this case the variable color holds the array element.